SumiSastri/dev-blogs/docs/fullstack-JavaScript/part1-what-is-JavaScript.md

 This is why many developers like Node because it's lightweight and you can write your frontend and backend in the same language and share libraries, reduce code write times and tech stack adoption efforts.

+## Package management and JavaScript versioning

+Unlike other software packages, JavaScript has no major versions and package updates.
+ECMA as we have seen in the beginning of this section, releases annual updates of JavaScript.

+ES6 was the first major update and other updates (currently now ES10) can be checked for browser compatibility on the [frontend](www.canIuse.com) and the [backend](www.node.green).
+Most releases are backwards compatible, unlike many other packages which when they release major changes result in breaking changes.

+The other ways that JavaScript natively supports backward compatibility is with shims and polyfills which are used by JavaScript builders, compilers and transpilers like webpack, Babel and ES-Build.

 ## Is JavaScript still just a scripting language?

 With the use of JavaScript through the stack, it no longer can be considered just a scripting language for browsers, but the name has stuck even if the behaviour and language has evolved.

 __Further reading__